kosciej/rustyHPSDR/README.md

 <img src="https://github.com/g0orx/rustyHPSDR/blob/main/images/latest.png">

-# When the application is run it will first discovery all the HPSDR compatable devices on the nework interfaces.
+# When the application is run it will first discovery all the HPSDR compatable devices on the network interfaces.

 <img src="https://github.com/g0orx/rustyHPSDR/blob/main/images/discovery.png">